Elizabeth is an award winning social entrepreneur and strategic leader with previous experience of membership organisations.

 Laura joined ERSA in October 2014 in a newly created events role to develop its flagship conference and awards ceremony.
 Laura has over 20 years experience of project, events and marketing management and works with the team to deliver ERSA’s programme of events, campaigns, benefits and opportunities to support the employability sector.
 Laura is a member of the Chartered Institute of Marketing (CIM).

 Andrew joined ERSA in August 2021.
-He has a PhD from the University of Leeds in labour relations and labour market policy regulation and has a research background that encompasses labour market policy, welfare states and other public policy interests such as health.
+He has a PhD from the University of Leeds in labour relations and labour market regulation and has a research background that encompasses labour market policy, welfare policy and health policy.
+He currently holds a Research Fellowship as part of a WHO project on global health policy at the University of Leeds.
 Prior to his work in academia, Andrew worked as a research consultant and as a research assistant in Holyrood, Edinburgh and Westminster.
-As Labour Market and Policy Research Officer at ERSA, Andrew’s work has a particular focus on youth unemployment and the strategies to address and alleviate the problems of youth unemployment in the UK.
+As Labour Market and Policy Research Officer at ERSA, Andrew’s work focuses on youth employment and the strategies to address youth unemployment in the UK.

 Andrew is working on a research paper on Kickstart experiences so far.
 If you would like to share your experience of the Kickstart Scheme please email Andrew at firstname.lastname@example.org .
 We want to highlight what needs fixing and make recommendations.
 Please also share your good news stories and examples of young people’s progression to show what we have achieved.